All those folds and flappy cheeks. Cute, right? (Stop sniggering, you cat lovers.)

-Smear on a face mask:
+Smear on a face mask

 The key lies in ensuring that your skin has enough collagen to hold those cheeks and chin up.

 Make a face mask using different combinations, say egg whites and avocado.
-Smear it on your face and leave to dry.
-Wash off with lukewarm water after 15-20 minutes.
+Smear it on to your face and leave to dry.
+Wash off with lukewarm water after 15–20 minutes.

 Collagen and elastin are proteins.
 It only makes sense to eat plenty of protein-rich foods to encourage their production.
 There are also several other nutrients you should be eating that can do your skin a world of good.

-Slap on some (means lots of) sunscreen:
+Slap on some (meaning lots of) sunscreen

 As already mentioned, sun damage can cause your skin to age prematurely.
 UV light breaks down elastin fibers, and now you understand the consequence of that.